peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* :func:`xrfilter`

     Returns the momentum-space filters for the input random terms.
-Each component has an array dimension the same as the coordinate lattice, that is, the return dimension is ``[r.randoms(2), r.n.lattice]``.
+Each component has an array dimension the same as the input random fields in momentum space, that is, the return dimension is ``[r.randoms(2), r.nlattice]``.

 .. attribute:: in.nfilter(r)

     *Default:* :func:`xnfilter`

     Returns the momentum-space filters for the propagation noise terms.
-Each component has an array dimension the same as the coordinate lattice, that is, the return dimension is ``[r.noises(2), r.n.lattice]``.
+Each component has an array dimension the same as the random noises in momentum space, that is, the return dimension is ``[r.noises(2), r.nlattice]``.

 Advanced input parameters